Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - type, serial number and colour of bodywork, number of seats and standing places or beds, dimensions of the loading area, volume of the box or tank,

 Output:
-- {"name": "has body work", "inference": "for a road vehicle it is stated: colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
+- {"name": "has body work", "inference": "for a road vehicle it is stated: colour of bodywork", "source_entity": "RoadVehicle", "target_entity": "BodyWork", "cardinality": "1..1 --> 1..1"}

 ### TechnicalInspection "1..*" --> "1..1" TechnicalInspectionStation : carried out by